-Gadgets and electronics are always popular, whether they’re for your or gifts for others.
+Gadgets and electronics are always popular, whether they’re for you or gifts for others.
 They aren’t cheap goods though, in fact they’re usually quite expensive.
 It’s why many people will choose to find a mobile iphone repair specialist to fix their existing phone, rather than splashing out on the latest, shiny device.

-However, there are ways to be smart with how you shop, and you can make some great savings.
+However, there are ways to be smart with how you shop, and in turn, make some great savings on a new phone.
 After all, who doesn’t want a cheap new iPad, mobile phone, or laptop?
 Get your next iPhone or whatever it is you want for less with our tips.
 Here’s 12 great ways to buy cheap electronics & gadgets:

 - Do Your Research

 Look into the item you want, and get a real understanding for its features, and what you want them for.
 Most people don’t need the latest gen iPhone or tablet, so you can save money by buying lower spec models or older versions.
 Decide on your needs and put the research in, the savings can be massive.

 Open box items can be those with damaged packaging, or store returns that have been checked as complete and working.
 There are great savings available when you purchase these, as stores find them harder to get rid of.
 Take advantage, you’re still covered by store guarantees.